isrreal/Triple-Roman-Domination-in-graphs/README.md

 - **NP-complete**: Problems that are both in NP and NP-hard, representing many real-world problems without known polynomial-time solutions.

 # What is a Meta-Heuristic?
 A meta-heuristic is a general exploration method, often stochastic, that applies similarly to various different combinatorial optimization problems.
 It typically begins with any feasible solution and iteratively improves it over several iterations until a stopping criterion is met.
-Examples of meta-heuristics include Genetic Algorithms and Ant Colony Optimization.
+Examples of meta-heuristics include Memetic Genetic Algorithms and Ant Colony Optimization.

-## Genetic Algorithm
+## Memetic Genetic Algorithm

+A **Memetic Genetic Algorithm (MGA)** is an evolutionary algorithm that combines the principles of genetic algorithms (GAs) with local search techniques to refine solutions.
+In MGAs, after the crossover and mutation processes, each new chromosome (solution) undergoes a local improvement phase (or "meme").
+This additional step helps to explore the search space more effectively and improve convergence towards optimal solutions, making MGAs particularly useful for complex optimization problems.
+The local search, or meme, can vary based on the problem context and may include heuristics, gradient-based optimization, or other methods to improve solution quality.
+MGAs are widely used in combinatorial optimization, including problems in NP-hard domains.

-The genetic algorithm proposed by the authors represents solutions, or chromosomes, as vectors of size $|V|$, where each position represents a specific vertex and its label, according to the Double Roman Domination Function (DRDF) constraints.
+The MGA proposed by the authors represents solutions, or chromosomes, as vectors of size $|V|$, where each position represents a specific vertex and its label, according to the constraints of the Triple Roman Domination Function (TRDF).
 The initial population is generated using three heuristics, producing 1000 chromosomes.
-Each heuristic uses an auxiliary graph $G$, which is a copy of the original graph.
+Each heuristic utilizes an auxiliary graph $G$, a copy of the original graph.
 During each iteration, vertices are removed from $G$, with the stopping condition being $V(G) = \emptyset$.

+### Heuristics for Initial Population

 1. **First Heuristic**: A greedy approach is applied.
-In each iteration, a vertex $v$ is randomly selected from the auxiliary graph and assigned the label 3.
-The corresponding position in the solution vector is labeled 3, while vertices in $N(v)$ are labeled 0.
+In each iteration, a vertex $v$ is randomly selected from the auxiliary graph and assigned the label 4.
+The corresponding position in the solution vector is labeled 4, while adjacent vertices are labeled 0.
+If only one vertex remains in the auxiliary graph, it is labeled 3, ensuring that all vertices adhere to the TRDF constraints.

-2. **Second Heuristic**: Similar to the first, but after removing labeled vertices, the auxiliary graph is checked for isolated vertices (degree 0).
-These vertices are labeled 2, and the corresponding positions in the solution vector are updated.
-The vertices are then removed from the auxiliary graph.
+2. **Second Heuristic**: Similar to the first, but after labeling vertices and removing them from the auxiliary graph, any isolated vertices (degree 0) are labeled 2.
+These isolated vertices' positions in the solution vector are updated, and the vertices are then removed from $G$.
+If a vertex labeled 2 has only neighbors labeled 0, one of these neighbors is randomly assigned a label of 2, maintaining connectivity under TRDF requirements.

 3. **Third Heuristic**: Vertices are sorted in descending order by degree.
-The highest-degree vertex is selected and labeled 3, while its neighbors in $N(v)$ are labeled 0.
-If the remaining vertices in the auxiliary graph have degree 0, they are labeled 2.
+The highest-degree vertex is selected and labeled 4, while its neighbors in $N(v)$ are labeled 0.
+If any remaining vertices in the auxiliary graph have degree 0, they are labeled 2.
+The auxiliary graph is then checked for any vertices labeled 2 that have only neighbors labeled 0; if such vertices are found, a random neighbor is assigned the label 2.

+### Memetic Local Search

+After the crossover operation, each offspring undergoes a local search process to improve solution quality.
+The local search involves:

+- **ExtendSolution**: Any vertex currently labeled 0, 2, or 3 may be upgraded to a label of 4 to strengthen domination within the solution.
+- **ReduceSolution**: Redundant vertices are identified and removed from the solution, preserving TRDF constraints.
+A vertex $v$ is redundant if all vertices in its closed neighborhood $N[v]$ are dominated by other vertices in the solution.

+By using these local refinement techniques, the algorithm effectively balances exploration with focused improvements, increasing the chances of finding optimal or near-optimal solutions for the TRDF problem.

+This approach leverages both the global exploration of genetic algorithms and the precision of local search, making it highly effective for Triple Roman Domination problems in conex graph structures.

+### Mutation Operator

+The `mutation` function introduces random variations in the genes of a chromosome, allowing for greater exploration of the solution space and preventing premature convergence.
+This function operates as follows:

+1. **Random Number Generation**: A random seed generator (`std::random_device`) and a pseudo-random number generator (`std::mt19937`) are initialized, along with two distributions: `gap`, which generates a probability between 0 and 1, and `randomLabel`, which selects an integer between 0 and 4 to represent a possible gene value.

+2. **Mutation Process**: For each gene in the chromosome:
+   - A random probability is generated using `gap`.
+   - If this probability is less than or equal to the mutation rate (`mutationRate`), the gene is replaced with a randomly selected value from `randomLabel`, representing a new gene label between 0 and 4.

+3. **Feasibility Check**: After each mutation, the `feasibilityCheck` function is called to ensure that the chromosome maintains valid properties, as required by the problem's constraints.

+This mutation operator, therefore, enhances genetic diversity within the population, helping the algorithm to explore new solutions by occasionally altering gene values.

+### Elitism Selection Operator

+The `elitism` function implements an elitism strategy, ensuring that the best solution in the current population is preserved across generations.
+This approach prevents the loss of the most optimal solutions and is outlined as follows:

+1. **Identifying the Best Solution**: The function identifies the best chromosome in the population using `getBestChromosome`, which helps maintain high-quality solutions.

+2. **Elitism Rate and Iterations**: The number of elite individuals to retain is determined by `elitismRate`.
+Specifically, this rate is multiplied by the population size to calculate the number of copies of the best solution to retain in the next generation.

+3. **Population Replacement**: The selected elite chromosomes are copied into a temporary vector, `temp`, and then swapped with the original population, ensuring that the best solutions are propagated forward.

+This elitism operator helps maintain strong solutions across generations, balancing exploration and exploitation by retaining top performers, thus enhancing convergence towards an optimal solution.

 ### Crossover Operator

-Two solutions $S_1$ and $S_2$ are selected from the current population of 1000 chromosomes.
-Random indices $R_1$ and $R_2$ are chosen, and the labels between these indices in $S_1$ and $S_2$ are swapped.
-The resulting solutions are checked to ensure they satisfy the DRDF constraints.
-Elitism and mutation rate are not considered in the proposed algorithm.
+The crossover operator combines two solutions, $S_1$ and $S_2$, from the current population of 1000 chromosomes.
+This is achieved through the following steps:

+1. **Selection of Crossover Points**: Random indices, $R_1$ and $R_2$, are chosen within the chromosome length.
+2. **Gene Exchange**: The labels (genes) between indices $R_1$ and $R_2$ in $S_1$ and $S_2$ are swapped, producing two new offspring solutions.
+3. **Feasibility Check**: The resulting offspring solutions are verified to ensure they satisfy the constraints of the Double Roman Domination Function (DRDF).
+Solutions that violate constraints are discarded or adjusted.

+In this proposed algorithm, elitism and mutation rate do not influence the crossover operator directly.

+### RVNS (Random Variable Neighborhood Search)

+The RVNS method further refines the best solution found by the genetic algorithm, seeking solutions in nearby solution spaces.
+This neighborhood exploration enhances the chances of finding an improved solution, closer to the optimal.
+The RVNS process involves the following steps:

+1. **DestroySolution Sub-Routine**: A randomly chosen vertex labeled 0, 2, or 3 is selected and "destroyed" by unlabeled it (setting its label to -1).
+This introduces a controlled disruption in the current solution.

+2. **Solution Reconstruction**: After "destroying" part of the solution, the following sub-routines are applied to form a new solution:
+   - **ConstructSolution**: Partially reconstructs the solution, assigning feasible labels to vertices based on DRDF rules.
+   - **ExtendSolution**: Expands the labeling where possible to improve coverage or reduce weights.
+   - **ReduceSolution**: Optimizes the labeling to reduce the overall weight while satisfying DRDF constraints.

+3. **Solution Comparison**: The newly formed solution is compared to the original.
+If the new solution has a lower weight, it replaces the current solution as the best candidate.

+This iterative improvement through RVNS allows for fine-tuning of the solution, making it a valuable addition to the genetic algorithm's exploration-exploitation balance.

 ## Ant Colony Optimization (ACO)